WLAN-Pi/.github/docs/contributing.md

 # Contributing

-First off, thank you for being awesome and looking into contributing to the software powering the WLAN Pi.
-There are multiple projects that make up the applications and OS.
-If you're interested in contributing to WLAN Pi, hopefully, this page will help you.
+First off, thank you for being awesome and looking into contributing to the multiple applications and OS powering the WLAN Pi.
+This page aims to help you get started.

 The [Open Source Guides](https://opensource.guide/) website has a useful collection of resources for folks who want to learn how to run and contribute to open source projects.
-Seasoned and people new to open source will find the guides useful.
+Both seasoned contributors and people new to open source will find the guide useful.

 - [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/)